Ukraine war: Odesa region port facilities hit in Russian drone attack

 Russia has been targeting Ukraine's ports since abandoning a major UN deal allowing Kyiv to export its grain.

+Mr Kiper said emergencies services personnel were working on the site of the latest Russian attack, and there were no reports of any casualties.

-Mr Kiper said further information about the Russian attack would be given by the Ukrainian military.
+He added that further information would be given by the Ukrainian military.

 Ukrainian regional heads do not provide location details of any targets hit without such authorisation.